WRWD-FM: History

 After WWLE was sold in 2000, Roberts sold the remnants of their group to Clear Channel Communications which assumed operational control in November.
 Under Clear Channel, WRWD became #1 in Dutchess and Ulster counties for the first time in 2002—a feat repeated several times since then.

-In 2005, WRWD added an AM simulcast when the former WELV changed format from standards to WRWD's country music format.
-Following the announcement of the proposed Clear Channel decision to be acquired by a private equity group, WRWD (AM) ended its simulcast, which has moved to WRWB-FM (99.3 MHz) in Ellenville.
+In 2005, WRWD added another AM simulcast when WELV (1370 AM) in Ellenville changed format from standards to WRWD's country music format.
+Following the announcement of the proposed Clear Channel decision to be acquired by a private equity group, WRWD (AM) ended its simulcast, which moved to WRWB-FM 99.3 in Ellenville.

 In 2011, Clear Channel Radio of the Hudson Valley, fired all local air talent outside of morning drive time and switched to the Premium Choice programming format (pre-recorded announcers from other markets), removing live jocks and locally programmed music.

 In March 2012, CJ and Dee in the Morning were fired from their position in morning drive.
 They then hired Tommy Lee Walker, a former DJ to take over morning drive for a short run before they parted ways.

-In June 2014, Party Marty Mitchell took over Morning Drive and the Program Director chair for WRWD.

-In July 2018, Party Marty Mitchell was let go and the iHeart syndicated Bobby Bones show began in Morning Drive.

-In September 2018, Chase Daniels (formerly of Saga Communications' WQNY in Ithaca) came on board to replace iHeart Premium Choice talent Boxer in the afternoon and Program the station replacing Marty Mitchell.
+In June 2014, Party Marty Mitchell took over morning drive and the program director chair for WRWD.
+In July 2018, Party Marty Mitchell was let go and was replaced in mornings with The Bobby Bones Show.
+In September 2018, Chase Daniels (formerly of Saga Communications' WQNY in Ithaca) came on board to replace iHeart Premium Choice talent Boxer in the afternoon and Marty Mitchell's role as program director.

 On July 1, 2019, Beth Christy (formerly of crosstown Townsquare Media-owned WKXP/WZAD) returned to WRWD to host the midday show replacing iHeart Premium Choice talent Billy Greenwood.